-- 1. Log on to the ECS console.
+- 1. Log on to the .

 - 2. Stop the target instance.

 - 3. On the Replace System Disk page, select Marketplace Image in the Image Type setting.
-For more information, see Replace the system disk (non-public image).
-You can then use your required image.
+For more information, see replace the system disk (non-public image).

 8.8 Open source tools